LeTrungNguyen1703/expensenest/.github/CRUD-expense-instruction.md

 - [ ] DTO validation with class-validator decorators
 - [ ] Nullable fields use `| null` not `?:`
 - [ ] Pagination support documented and implemented (page & limit query params with defaults)
+- [ ] Do NOT use `as any` anywhere in the codebase; prefer explicit, narrow casts or proper type definitions.